katalysteducation/storehouse/manuals/pistacja-local-instalation.md

 ## Additionally
 It is good to have but it is not necessary.

-1. Separate domain/subdomain for instalation.
+1. Separate domain/subdomain for installation.
 2. Separate database.

 ## Steps